malcolmrichardson/react-hello-world/README.md

 React application to practice the usage of Props and States.
 ## Major Takeaways:
 1. "States" are private and can be changed from within a component.
 2. "Props" are external, and not controlled by a component itself.
-They are passed down from components high up the hierarchy, who also control the data.
+They are passed down from components higher up the hierarchy, who also control the data.
 3. A component can change its internal states directly.
-It can change change its props directly.
+It cannot change its props directly.
 ## Language(s):
 - HTML
 - JavaScript